Skip to content

 • Theater

-Academic Field Study: Students visit sites relevant to contemporary and historical Greece during 3 faculty-led trips each semester to locations such as the Peloponnese, Central Greece, Crete and Northern Greece (Thessaloniki).
+Academic Field Study: Students visit sites relevant to contemporary and historical Greece during three faculty-led trips each semester.
+In Fall 2025, CYA is launching a new and exciting Field Study Abroad to two major European destinations where students will be able to experience the wider European geographical, political and historical context of Greece.
 When students are not traveling, courses are taught at the CYA academic center in Athens or on-site.

 Extracurricular Activities: